openresty/lua-resty-shell/README.md

 When stdin is nil or an empty string, the stdin device will get closed immediately.

-The `timeout` parameter speifies the timeout threshold for stderr/stdout reading timeout, the stdin writing timeout, and the process waiting timeout, respectively.
+The `timeout` parameter speifies the timeout threshold in milliseconds for stderr/stdout reading timeout, the stdin writing timeout, and the process waiting timeout, respectively.

 The `max_size` parameter specifies the maximum size allowed for each output data stream of